sparvu/data-recorders/docs/design.md

 **Microservice architecture**

-Data recorders are light, independent software applications which can be deployed in any type of configuration and setup, close to the microservice architecture.
-Data recorders are not based on the monolithic agent based software architecture, to simplify the operation and maintenance and improve performance.
+Data recorders are light, independent software applications which can be deployed on any type of configuration and setup.
+Built as self running entities they do not share data between each other, designed to fetch and capture only the right data from various sources of data.

 **Supports different industries**